adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

  Implement an immutable class that has a hashMap as instance variable

  ## Write an immuatable class

- ## detect loop and remove from linked list

  ## print odd and even using multithreading